Search by category, archive or keyword

 Signs of Alcoholism in Others

 Aside from any assessment, the first sign of alcohol abuse is when the person consuming the alcohol asks themselves or feels things may get out of hand.
-If the person has to ask themselves if they have a problem, they probably do.
+They probably do if the person has to ask themselves if they have a problem.
 The number one sign that someone has an alcohol problem is when they continue to consume alcohol despite problems or consequences.

 Here are some good indicators that the person drinking alcohol may need to address their situation with an assessment: